enrich your dog’s life

 Higher levels of confidence help dogs cope with everyday life and as well as supporting them in making ‘better’ decisions, such as recalling or not running up to every person or dog they meet.

-As well as helping your dog’s mental wellbeing, calm sniffing also lowers the heart rate and slows eveything down to a more relaxed level.
+As well as helping your dog’s mental well-being, calm sniffing also lowers the heart rate and slows everything down to a more relaxed level.

-Like us, dogs benefit from activating their ‘rest and digest’ system as opposed to always being in ‘fight or flight’ mode.
+Like us, dogs benefit from activating their ‘rest and digest’ system instead of always being in ‘fight or flight’ mode.

 Scatter feeding dogs is a good starting point, especially if they are getting frustrated with more challenging puzzle toys.

-This easy introduction into enrichment is easy for the owner and enjoyable and rewarding for the dog.
+This easy introduction to enrichment is easy for the owner and enjoyable and rewarding for the dog.
+It’s a win-win.
+Who knows, it may inspire you to try a scent class with your dog.

 This slow-feeding activity helps to prolong meals.
-Good for dogs who otherwise gulp down their dinner and are most at risk of bloat (such as Great Danes, St. Bernards, Irish Wolfhounds, Boxers and other deep chested, large breeds).
+This is good for dogs who otherwise gulp down their dinner and are most at risk of bloat (such as Great Danes, St. Bernards, Irish Wolfhounds, Boxers and other deep-chested, large breeds).

-An easy way to utilise your dog’s daily food into enrichment.
+Scatter feeding is an easy way to utilise some of your dog’s daily food or treats for enrichment.

 How to lower arousal levels by scatter feeding